Diptesh2006/SmartWasteClassifier/README.md

 - Model inference demonstration.

 ## Getting Started
-It is recommended to carry out the execution/corrections using Google colab otherwise you may refer the steps below.
+It is ***recommended to carry out the execution/corrections using Google colab*** otherwise you may refer the steps below.
+Note: the given code presents the case where you upload the dataset file to Colab and perform the executions.
+Alternatively you can skip the upload block.

 ### Prerequisites